+6.4 Offices

-- 6.3.2 An adjustment may also be given where the showroom differs significantly, from the typical let showroom.
-The adjustment may take the form of an allowance or an amendment to the basic rate applied.
-The basic rate applied should not be less than the industrial office equivalent in that location. - 6.4 Offices - 6.4.1 All offices and customer toilets accessed directly from the showroom, and of a similar quality, should be valued at the same rate as the showroom.
-Where situated on a gallery floor an allowance of up to 10% may be given. - 6.4.2 Offices not accessed directly from the showroom should be valued at the same rate as comparable industrial office accommodation. - 6.5 Workshops & Ancillaries - 6.5.1 The standard of finish in workshops and ancillary accommodation varies considerably from a basic industrial unit with painted floor and walls to near showroom quality with tiled floor and walls.
-It is recommended that the buildings should be valued on local evidence. - 6.6 Sales Yards/Display Areas - 6.6.1 Some areas of land are set aside as permanent sales areas.
+- 6.4.1 All offices and customer toilets accessed directly from the showroom, and of a similar quality, should be valued at the same rate as the showroom.
+Where situated on a gallery floor an allowance of up to 10% may be given. - 6.4.2 Offices not accessed directly from the showroom should be valued at the same rate as comparable industrial office accommodation.

+6.5 Workshops and Ancillaries

+6.5.1 The standard of finish in workshops and ancillary accommodation varies considerably from a basic industrial unit with painted floor and walls to near showroom quality with tiled floor and walls.
+It is recommended that the buildings should be valued on local evidence.

+6.6 Sales Yards/Display Areas

+- 6.6.1 Some areas of land are set aside as permanent sales areas.
 Display areas are typically situated in front of the building line or, where the showroom is situated directly on the road, to the side of the showroom having good display to a prominent road.
-Analysis of rental evidence indicates that the rate applied to this area is enhanced above local industrial yard rates.
+The rate applied to this area is enhanced above local industrial yard rates.
 In the absence of local information an addition of 50% above the local yard rate is recommended in this situation. - 6.6.2 Customer or staff parking provision on land where a sales and display area would normally be located should be treated as display and a similar uplift applied.
-Care must be exercised in the treatment of sales areas where there is insufficient storage/ parking land remaining. - 6.6.3 See Appendix 1 for guidance on a typical layout of car sales yards. - 6.7 Storage/ Parking Land
+Care must be exercised in the treatment of sales areas where there is insufficient storage/parking land remaining.

+6.7 Storage/Parking Land

-It is recommended that land used for parking and storage, and not situated where a sales and display area would normally be located, should be valued in line with local schemes of valuation for such subjects.
+6.7.1 It is recommended that land used for parking and storage, and not situated where a sales and display area would normally be located, should be valued in line with local schemes of valuation for such subjects.